Alanhsiu/ECM202A_2025Fall_Project_14/README.md

 ## 📖 Overview

 This project implements an **Adaptive Multimodal Deep Network (ADMN)** for robust gesture recognition using RGB-D data.
-The system dynamically allocates computational resources across RGB and Depth modalities based on input quality, achieving **99.17% accuracy** while using only half the layers of a fixed baseline.
+The system dynamically allocates computational resources across RGB and Depth modalities based on input quality, achieving **100% accuracy** with the 12-layer adaptive budget while using only half the layers of a fixed 24-layer baseline.

 ### Key Features